pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1207 Encrypt Data

+Today I was learning about how encrypt JSON files, I try to do this with Java but I have a lot of problems trying to read the private keys.
+Finally I can achieve my task using Python and a cryptography library.
+I have this doubt because I am reading the Security Engineering book and we'll encrypt the plain text is a good practice.
 ##### Day 1206 Security Engineering

 I start to read the book Security Engineering due to I have some lacks about these security topics.
 The start of this book is amazing it have a great introduction and looks like that is a book that you can read without use a computer.
 I need a break about JVM, in this weekend I want to practice Python.
 Use pandas for some dummy project and unit testing with python.
 The simplicity of Python is grea.

 ##### Day 1205 Recover Motivation